bhrutledge/resume/brian-rutledge-resume.md

 - Built and managed the [business website][ww] using the SmartEtailing CMS and developed a custom front-end with CSS and JavaScript
 - Built a [Squarespace website][pm] for the in-house frame builder
-- Established  and managed the relationship with an IT consulting firm, Project Leadership Associates, to ensure timely and competent network management for all locations
+- Established and managed the relationship with an IT consulting firm to ensure timely and competent network management for all locations
 - Provided IT vendors with on-site troubleshooting and new project scopes
 - Provided staff training and support for all software systems